Decadent Whipped Potatoes Recipe

 Once lightly browned, remove the butter from the saucepan and place it into a bowl, and set aside.

-When the potatoes are ready, drain them and return to the pot or mixing bowl.
+When the potatoes are ready, drain them and return them to the pot or mixing bowl.

 Add 1/2 cup of the cream and blend until smooth with a hand mixer.